 Pictured Right: State Bar President Julie Cavanaugh-Bill.
-Board Governors the Court to modify SCR 49.1(7)(a) as solution address the o f shortage attorneys in rural Nevada.
+Board The of Governors the petitioned Court to modify SCR 49.1(7)(a) as solution to one address the o f shortage attorneys in rural Nevada.

 Improving the Rural Pipeline with the Board of Governors through the Judiciary